RaffaelCarv/PowerShell/README.md

-# PowerShell
 .NOTES
 	Name: ADInfo.ps1
 	Original Author: Shane Moore
 	Author: Shane Moore
 	Contributor: Rafael Carvalho
 	Requires: PowerShell and administrator rights on the target ADs	server as well as the local machine.

 	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND